EgorGDPS/sunmip2unlock/readme.md

 4. Select the extracted firmware folder.

 MTKClient will automatically detect and map the partition `.bin` files.

-Use nvram,nvdata,proinfo from your own device!!!!
+Use nvram,nvdata from your own device!!!!

+WARNING: you might have to use flashinfo.bin from ur device

 5. Click: